LBcheche/Django-React-2022/README.md

 - **Data Base**: You also need to configure `backend/settings.py` to run the backend over a local or an external database.
 You may also need to add environment variables at your virtual environment.

+- **Paypal Client ID**: Create your own Paypal Client ID at https://developer.paypal.com/ Sandbox App and substitute its value at `frontend/src/screens/OrderScreen.js` to simulate Paypal or Credit Card payments.

 ### LIFE CICLE

 #### RUN